alexbruno/hexo-generator-json-feed/README.md

 # hexo-generator-json-feed
-Hexo plugin to generate a JSON file similar to RSS feed structure with posts contents for generic use or consumption
+Hexo (https://hexo.io/) plugin to generate a JSON file similar to RSS channel feed structure with posts contents for generic use or consumption